abarisain/dmix/README.md

 [Matt Black](https://github.com/mafrosis) - Also worked on ant building.
 Reported a log of bugs/improvement suggestions.
 We may not agree on everything but it's been useful !

 Craig Drummond - Helped me integrate new features while cleaning up old internal code that I did not really wanted to change.
 Lots of new interface code and feedback on my experimentations while reworking the whole interface.

+[jcnoir](https://github.com/jcnoir) - Contributor.
+Reworked cover art support, and many other improvements.

+[hurzl](https://github.com/hurzl) - MPD Backend improvement, various tweaks and bugfixes.

 Other patch submitters : Jörg Thalheim, Florian Weile, Daniel Schoepe, John Bäckstrand, ...